Richard M. Daley: Post-mayoral career

 Days after leaving office, the University of Chicago appointed Daley a "distinguished senior fellow" at the Harris School of Public Policy.
 The five-year, part-time appointment includes responsibility for coordinating a guest lecture series.
 Weeks after leaving office, Daley joined the international law firm Katten Muchin Rosenman LLP, one of the law firms to which he had awarded no-bid legal work as mayor.
 Katten Muchin Rosenman LLP had negotiated the city's much-criticized long-term lease of its parking meters, parking garages, and the Chicago Skyway.
 Daley joined an exclusive speakers bureau, the Harry Walker Agency, that pays tens of thousands of dollars an appearance.
-Daley joined the board of directors of The Coca-Cola Company.
+Daley was on the board of directors of The Coca-Cola Company from 2011 to 2019.
 Daley is a managing principal of Tur Partners LLC, an investment firm, where Daley's son, Patrick Daley, is a principal.
 The National Law Journal included Daley in its 2013 list of "The 100 Most Influential Lawyers in America," based on "his political connections — the best in Chicago."
+In 2022, Daley's daughter Nora became chair of the Illinois Arts Council.

 In June 2022, Daley was hospitalized at Northwestern Memorial Hospital in Chicago for a "neurological" illness.